Our YouTube channel is located here:

 Open IE and navigate to www.vitekivpddns.com and create an account.
 After account is created go to the DDNS settings in your recorder, in the DDNS Type select “vitekivpddns.com” In the Domain Name, type in desired name to use i.e. “123main.vitekivpddns.com” User name is the user name that you used to create the account at www.vitekivpddns.com and Password is the password you created at www.vitekivpddns.com

 Click on Retrieve Password, if you set up a security question type in the answer; if not click on Dynamic Password.
-Take a photo of what appears on the screen and email it to us at firstname.lastname@example.org.
+Take a photo of what appears on the screen and have an authorized dealer email it to us at email@example.com.
 One of our technicians will reply with the password to reset it to default (123456).

 Drag and drop the VMS application to your desktop and open the software from there